How Long Until Poison Ivy Rash Appears: Doctor’s Advice

 Symptoms of poison ivy

-The symptoms by the plant vary from person to person.
+The symptoms vary from person to person.
 Many people will only show symptoms the following day, which fuels the myth that you can contract Poison ivy rash from simply being close to the plant or even from someone else.

 The main symptom is a red rash appearing on the skin, where the poison ivy sap touched you.
 Usually, this redness will be associated with pain.
 Depending on how much poison ivy sap you had on your skin, the pain will be mild or intense.

-For some, there will be no pain but sever itching instead.
-After a while, the infected area will start swelling up and this will be the tell-tale sign that you have Poison ivy.
+After a while, the infected area will start swelling up and this will be the tell-tale sign that you have been in contact with real Poison ivy.

 See also: Can You Eat Poison Ivy?
 Learning to Build a Tolerance